googleprojectzero/TinyInst/README.md

 - per-callsite (local) list
 - global hashtable used by all indirect jumps/calls

 Global hashtable results in better performance.
-Local (per-callsite list) is allows getting correct edges (with correct source address) on indirect calls/jumps.
+Local (per-callsite list) allows getting correct edges (with correct source address) on indirect calls/jumps.

 Note that on modern Windows, due to CFG, all indirect jump/calls happen from the same location, therefore with CFG-compiled binaries, it is impossible (without some kind of special handling) to get accurate edges anyway.
 This, along with the performance benefit, is the reason why global hashlist is the default method for handling indirect calls/jumps in LiteInst.